geotribu/english-blog/content/blog/posts/2024-10-18_introducing-QChat-chat-rooms-in-QGIS.md

     - QChat
     - QGIS
     - QTribu
-title: "Introducing QChat: a chat to collaborate directly within QGIS!"
+title: "Introducing QChat: a chat within QGIS!"
 subtitle: Bring your GIS conversations to life with QChat in QGIS
 ---